-Student and Alumni Feedback Students and alumni believe we provide value for the money, are mostly happy with the program and over 50% percent graduate within two years (our work to develop a 2-year program has paid off), with the majority graduating within three years.
-Our students are diverse, in a multitude of ways (race, ethnicity, sex, see Appendix VI).
+Student and Alumni Feedback.
+Students and alumni believe we provide value for the money, are mostly happy with the program and over 50% percent graduate within two years (our work to develop a 2-year program has paid off), with the majority graduating within three years Our students are diverse, in a multitude of ways (race, ethnicity, sex).
 And, the majority of our alumni are employed, in public service, and believe the program has positively contributed to their employment.
 Alumni serve their communities in many ways, through their employment and through their volunteer work/active citizenship.
-Our alumni take seriously the program's quest to bring about positive change they wish to see in the world.
+Our alumni take seriously the program's tag line, and are the change they wish to see in the world.